yonatan-reicher/latex-2-lean/README.md

 $a \in^2 b: \exists c, a \in c \and c \in b$.
 Even simpler, because we don't support \and's and \exists', we could just define it as
 :a \in^2 b: a \in \set{ a \mid c \in b }

+## Currently Working On

+* refactoring static analysis to use egglog instead of souffle (branch egglog-analysis)
+* rewriting the grammar, than we also need to update the parser (branch grammar-update)

 ## TODO